December 18, 2018

 What is litigation?

-Intellectual property lawsuits
+Intellectual property claims

 Sport contract disputes

 This is a specialised service designed for sportsmen and women, who believe their contract rights have been breached.
-Our sports law team can offer their expert assistance in order to enable a suitable resolution.
+Our sports law team can offer expert assistance in order to enable a suitable resolution.

 This type of claim can be brought against your employer if you believe you have been treated unfairly in the workplace.
 This could include discrimination, wrongful dismissal or redundancy.
-By instructing one of our expert employment solicitors to represent you at your Employment tribunal, we can help to resolve the situation for you.
+By instructing one of our expert employment solicitors to represent you at your employment tribunal, we can help to resolve the situation for you.

-This form of litigation is an umbrella term for any dispute resolution claims that arise within a corporate context.
 There are numerous commercial disputes that businesses can become embroiled in, which is why our expert commercial litigation solicitors can assist with the following: